Jfeldman34/AF3Complex/README.md

 See the [installation documentation](docs/installation.md).

-There are several flags that one must pass to the `run_af3complex.py` command, to list them all run `python run_af3complex.py --help`.
+There are several flags that one must pass into the `run_af3complex.py` program, to list them all run `python run_af3complex.py --help`.

 ## AF3Complex Input